+Note: The coordination distance was calculated using a method based on Recommendation ITU-R P.676-12 for atmospheric attenuation in addition to Recommendation ITU-R P.525-4 for free space loss.
+The protection criteria (I/N) – 6 dB, receiver antenna gain 27 dBi and noise figure 4 dB were taken from Recommendation ITU-R M.2115-0 for aeronautical mobile service airborne station in the frequency band 45.5-47 GHz.
+The maximum e.i.r.p. density value of 25.2 dB(W/200 MHz) was used for the IMT base station.
+This value was taken from ITU-R studies conducted during preparations for WRC-19 agenda item 1.13.

 Reasons: WRC-19 adopted new footnote No. 5.553A dealing with the identification of the band 45.5 - 47 GHz for administrations wishing to use IMT systems.
 This identification is subject to obtaining agreement of other administrations concerned under No. 9.21 with respect to the co-primary aeronautical mobile and radionavigation services, and therefore require determining protection criteria and calculation method to identify potentially affected administrations.

 To date, there is no ITU-R Recommendation defining technical criteria to be used for IMT stations for triggering the coordination in the band 45.5 - 47 GHz.
 Until such time that a calculation method and technical criteria are included in the Radio Regulations or in the relevant ITU-R Recommendation, in applying this provision, for establishing coordination requirements it is proposed to introduce a coordination distance from an IMT station on the ground to the border of another country equal to 65 km.
 This distance was derived as explained in the Note to Table 4.